Intrauterine Insemination is also known as an IUI.

 The Company I Chose To Work With:

-Luckily for me the company I chose to work with was a hop skip and a jump away!
+Luckily for me, the company I chose to work with was a hop skip and a jump away!

 It is called IVF New England formally RSC New England.
 I found them to be so friendly and understanding of my situation.
-There are no judgements, just a single focus on getting you pregnant.
+There are no judgments, just a single focus on getting you pregnant.